tensorflow/docs/site/en/install/pip.md

     export LD_LIBRARY_PATH=$(echo ${NVIDIA_DIR}/*/lib/ | sed -r 's/\s+/:/g')${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
     ```

-    Add the following lines at the end of `deactivate` block:
+    Add the following lines at the end of `deactivate` block in the activate script to ensure that the necessary CUDA environment variables are set only while the virtual environment is active:

     ```bash
     deactivate () {